 With a background in program development and strategy, Zoya delights in designing experiences that inspire community resilience and social impact.
-Currently, she organizes capacity-building workshops, talks, and training sessions at the Centre for Social Innovation (CSI).
-Alongside her work at the Centre for Social Innovation, Zoya co-leads The Burnout Project.
-Zoya is a three-time TEDx speaker and has been recognized as a YWCA Metro-Vancouver Woman of Distinction.
+Currently, she organizes capacity-building programming as the Education Manager at Social Innovation Canada: an initiative of the Centre for Social Innovation Institute that works to provide people and organizations the tools, knowledge, skills and networks that they need to address root causes of systems-level problems.
+Alongside her work at Social Innovation Canada, Zoya co-leads The Burnout Project.
+She is a three-time TEDx speaker and has been recognized as a YWCA Metro-Vancouver Woman of Distinction.

 SIA: How did you enter this space?

 Zoya Jiwa: It has been an unconventional pathway!
 Several years ago, I took a couple semesters off from my university studies due to a health setback.
 I took the time to focus on my wellbeing and reflect on the trajectory of my school and career pathway.
 I was pursuing a major in Sociology, which offered a helpful lens to understand social, economic, and environmental issues with particular attention to intersectionality, inequality, and social systems.
 At the time, I was navigating neurological symptoms that made it challenging for me to focus on reading and writing lengthy papers for long periods of time, so I saw that as an opportunity to step outside of my comfort zone and try something different.
 I applied and was accepted into an experiential, intensive program that focused on designing community-driven responses to pressing environmental and social issues in Metro-Vancouver.
 The program’s highlight was the iterative, imperfect, humbling process of project design.
 We moved from the initial stages of research to building a responsive community project.
 With each conversation, we recognized more and more fully the complexity and depth of the issue my project team was trying to address.